-5. Exchange facilities exceeding USD 100,000 for persons going abroad for employment.

-6. Exchange facilities for emigration exceeding USD 100,000 or amount prescribed by country of emigration.

-7. Remittance for maintenance of close relatives abroad,@@

-i. exceeding net salary (after deduction of taxes, contribution to provident fund and other deductions) of a person who is resident but not permanently resident in India and - ii. exceeding USD 100,000 per year, per recipient, in all other cases.
+- 5. Exchange facilities exceeding USD 100,000 for persons going abroad for employment. - 6.
+Exchange facilities for emigration exceeding USD 100,000 or amount prescribed by country of emigration. - 7.
+Remittance for maintenance of close relatives abroad, @ @ - i. exceeding net salary (after deduction of taxes, contribution to provident fund and other deductions) of a person who is resident but not permanently resident in India and - - (a) is a citizen of a foreign State other than Pakistan; or - (b) is a citizen of India, who is on deputation to the office or branch or subsidiary or joint venture in India of such foreign company. - ii. exceeding USD 100,000 per year, per recipient, in all other cases.